Pumpkin Festival Parade

 All participants must abide by all rules and regulations.
 If you have special concerns, please email the Chamber office.

 Parade entries must be decorated to the festival theme -- the 2015 theme is “Pumpkins of the Caribbean”

 No weapons or items resembling a weapon.
 If you are in doubt about whether something is a weapon or resembles a weapon, please do not bring it to the parade.
-With our Western theme you may be inclined to bring toy guns and rifles.
+With our pirate theme you may be inclined to bring swords.
 Please refrain from doing so.
 If you bring such items, you will be kindly asked to put the items away during the parade.

 Float entries must be on a hayrack or flatbed trailer.